I Am the Empire – Live from the 013

-I Am the Empire – Live from the 013 is a live album by the symphonic power metal band Kamelot, released on August 14, 2020 via Napalm Records.
+I Am the Empire – Live from the 013 is the third live album by American power metal band Kamelot, released on August 14, 2020 via Napalm Records.
 It is the third live album and second live DVD/Blu-ray from the band.
 The album features guest appearances by Lauren Hart, Elize Ryd, Alissa White-Gluz and Charlotte Wessels.

 It is the first release to feature Alex Landenburg as the band's drummer.